SrijitD/MSc_in_Machine_Learning_and_Artificial_Intelligence/Course_2-Introduction_to_Machine_Learning_and_Cloud/Module_3-Exploratory_Data_Analysis/4-Bivariate_and_Multivariate_Analysis/4 - Numerical vs Categorical Analysis.md

 #### Numerical - Categorical Variable Analysis

-Here we have the bank marketing data set, which contains the job variable.
+Qn: Here we have the bank marketing data set, which contains the job variable.
 What inferences can you draw by taking a look at the mean values of salary in each job category?
 Write your answer in the text box provided below.

 ![Job_Salary_Mean_Bar_Plot](https://i.ibb.co/YjrWQvb/Job-Salary-Mean-Bar-Plot.png)